 - Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly. - Level 3: inputs that are not based on observable market data (unobservable inputs).

 Further information about the assumptions that were used to determine fair value is included in the following notes:

-- Note 16, share-based payments;
+- Note 17, on share-based compensation;

-- Note 17, financial instruments; and
+- Note 18, on financial instruments;

-- Note 19, subsidiaries (regarding business combinations).
+- Note 18, on investments in shares.